More conversions mean more revenue. It’s that simple.

 Naview is an interesting tool because it focuses exclusively on developing and testing navigation elements.

-The in-browser app provides an easy-to-use environment for building, modifying, and visualising navigation menus, with no coding required.
+The in-browser app provides an easy-to-use environment for building, modifying, and visualizing navigation menus, with no coding required.
 It also streamlines the process of testing – both remote and local.

 Considering that it’s not a particularly expensive tool, many retailers would likely benefit from the dedicated functionality it provides.